labdhibshah/IndiaSignGlove/README.md

 ## Contact

-For questions or suggestions, contact Rachit Sharma.
+For questions or suggestions, contact Labdhi Shah.